Self-employed people and small business owners tend to spend a lot of their own money on work.

 Unfortunately, things are different for self-employed people.
 If you freelance, do gig work, or run a small business, you'll always have to pay self-employment tax on your 1099 income — even if it's much less than the standard deduction.

-In this scenario, your 1099 income is a lot less than the standard deduction.
+In this scenario, the write-off on your 1099 income is a lot less than the standard deduction.
 But you’ll still owe around $1,500 in taxes on just that income.
 (This assumes a standard 30% effective rate for 1099 income).
 That’s not nothing!

 You can see how this works for yourself using our self-employment tax rate calculator.
 Enter an income from 1099 work — even a pretty low one — and you'll see how high the tax rate on it goes.